blockflow/yield-arb/README.md

 ### accounts

+[DEPRECATED in favor of frontend wallet integration.]
 Contains all the logic relating to wallet management.
 Provides signers and other wallet interactions required for sending transactions.

 ## Add a new protocol